Skip to main content

 Program medium risk designation:

 1. Conduct technical assistance meeting with the program within the first two years of the contract.
-CVAD grant managers will use professional judgment and experience working with the subrecipient to determine if the technical assistance be provided on-site or virtually (email, telephone, skype, etc.)
+Grant coordinators will use professional judgment and experience working with the subrecipient to determine if the technical assistance be provided on-site or virtually (email, telephone, skype, etc.)

 2. A service plan will be developed, if warranted, from the results of technical assistance and risk assessment.